jonnonz1/nz-statute-book/acts/public/1985/goods-and-services-tax-act-1985.md

 (1A) Goods and services tax is not payable under subsection (1) for any goods if the chief executive of the New Zealand Customs Service is satisfied that, at the time of importation or entry for home consumption under the Customs and Excise Act 2018,—
   (a) the goods are intended solely for the use of an organisation, visiting force, expedition, or other body approved by the chief executive of the New Zealand Customs Service that may be established or temporarily based in New Zealand under an agreement or arrangement entered into by or on behalf of the Government of New Zealand with the Government of another State, the United Nations, or any other international organisation; or
   (b) the goods are intended solely for the use of a person temporarily resident in New Zealand for the purpose of serving as a member of any approved organisation, visiting force, expedition, or other body.
+(1AB) Goods and services tax is not payable under subsection (1) for any goods if the chief executive of the New Zealand Customs Service is satisfied that, at the time of importation or entry for home consumption under the Customs and Excise Act 2018 (the current importation),—
+  (a) goods and services tax has been paid on the importation or entry for home consumption of the goods or substantially the same goods on another occasion (the original importation) before the current importation; and
+  (b) the goods and services tax paid on the original importation goods has not been refunded, drawnback, or otherwise remitted; and
+  (c) the goods of the current importation are goods that are the replacement, repair, or refurbishment of the original importation goods under a written warranty or a written returns policy.
 (1B) For the purposes of subsection (1), the value of distantly taxable goods does not include the amounts referred to in subsection (2)﻿(a) and (c) if a registered person before the importation includes tax under section 8 at a rate of more than zero in the price of a supply of the goods.
 (1C) For the purposes of determining whether an item of goods in a consignment is goods to which subsection (1B) applies, the price, before the importation, of the supply of the item is treated as not including tax under section 8 at a rate of more than zero unless the information available to the New Zealand Customs Service at the time of the importation of the item—
   (a) sufficiently identifies the item and the registered person who includes the tax in the price of the supply of the item: